VladislavGlupak/Gas-Promotion-Smart-Contract/README.md

 # Gas-Promotion-Smart-Contract

 This repository represents the project is that gas station customers can join a promotion where they can earn tokens by buying gasoline.
 Tokens can be accumulated, or they can be exchanged for a special NFT art (**"Oil stains"**) or donated.
-NFT kepts in the IPFS network - Infura.
+NFT kept in the IPFS network - Infura.
 The administrator manages the promotion.

 ---